 Qredible was created to support and protect businesses navigating this evolving regulatory landscape by improving access to valuable technological tools that mitigate risk and promote growth.

 Rapidly shifting requirements pose massive challenges to businesses in all areas of the supply chain.
 Qredible was designed to help them avoid fees, fines, penalties, closures, revenue losses, legal conflicts, and reputational damage.

 Proactive Regulatory Compliance with Qredible®

-Businesses in Qredible will have an easier time passing through regulatory requirements as they arise.
+Businesses utilizing Qredible will have an easier time passing through regulatory requirements as they arise.
 Not only will they have a comprehensive picture of how their operation is performing with regard to compliance, but they will also be able to actively monitor their licenses, registrations, and certifications for compliance-related risks and concerns.
 This effectively limits the risk of legal action or repercussions as a result of an expired license or inapplicable registration.

 Using AI compliance monitoring, your team can electronically track and monitor marketing content and product labeling.
 You will be warned about violative language that could easily become a target for opportunistic plaintiffs’ lawyers and watchful regulatory agencies.

 Leveraging machine learning and artificial intelligence has enabled Qredible to create a virtual resource that saves businesses from expensive legal and compliance bills.

 I wonder: how many Canadian companies were forced to exit the business as a result of the rising cost of compliance?
 A recent survey found that over 86% of Canadian companies had at least one compliance violation in their online messaging, suggesting that many were unable to afford or simply did not prioritize compliance services that could have protected their business.